-Seamus Cornelius, (Non-Executive Chairman, Chairman of remuneration committee, audit committee member, independent director)
+Seamus Cornelius, (Non-Executive Chairman, Chairman of remuneration committee, audit committee member)

-Mr Cornelius brings twenty two years' of corporate experience in both legal and commercial negotiations.
+Mr Cornelius brings twenty-three years of corporate experience in both legal and commercial negotiations.
 Mr Cornelius has been based in Shanghai and Beijing since 1993 where he has been living and working as a corporate lawyer.